 Food which is thrown uneaten into the rubbish bin adds up to a staggering 122,000 tonnes each year for the whole country.
 As a nation, we throw out enough food every year to feed the whole of Dunedin for two years!

 The good news is that it’s easy to make small but effective changes to reduce the amount of food that you waste.
 The national Love Food Hate Waste NZ campaign aims to help you make those changes by providing tips, recipes and lots of info around getting the most out of your food.

 Kāpiti Coast District Council, together with 59 other councils around the country, is proud to support the Love Food Hate Waste NZ campaign.
 We’re partnering with local organisations, community groups and food waste champions to deliver food waste workshops.
-We’ll also be getting out and about across the Wellington Region with our Love Food Hate Waste stand at market days and events throughout 2016 and 2017.
+We’re also getting out and about across the Wellington Region with our Love Food Hate Waste stand at market days and events throughout 2016 and 2017.
 If you see us, please come and say 'Hi'.
-We’ll have information for you to take away, giveaways, competitions with great prizes, and you’ll be able to have a spin on our awesome 'shredding bicycle blender', courtesy of the guys at Bicycle Junction.
+We’ll have information for you to take away, giveaways, competitions with great prizes, and you’ll be able to have a spin on our awesome 'bicycle blender', courtesy of the guys at Bicycle Junction.

 If you're keen to help spread the Love Food Hate Waste message in Kāpiti, we’d love to hear from you!
 Please get in touch with Katharina at email@example.com.